Metric/cuckoo-cycle/readme.md

 Cuckoo Cycle JS
 =======================
-This is a 32bit javascript version of [Cuckoo Cycle](https://github.com/tromp/cuckoo).
+This is a 32bit and 64bit javascript version of [Cuckoo Cycle](https://github.com/tromp/cuckoo).

-Do note that this is not compatible with the original 64bit Cuckoo Cycle implementation.
+Do note that the 32bit version is not compatible with the 64bit version

 This is due to the following: